Capital One: Television advertisements

-Sports marketing
+Sports sponsorships

 Capital One owns the naming rights for the major sports and entertainment arena in Washington, D.C.

 From 2001 to 2014, Capital One was the principal sponsor of the college football Florida Citrus Bowl, which was called the Capital One Bowl from 2003 to 2014.
 It sponsored a mascot challenge every year, announcing the winner on the day of the Capital One Bowl.
 The name of the bowl game was changed in 2015 to the Buffalo Wild Wings Citrus Bowl.
 Capital One is the title sponsor of the Orange Bowl since 2015.
 Capital One Venture X is the presenting sponsor of the Rose Bowl Game since 2022.

-Capital One is one of the top three sponsors of the NCAA, paying an estimated $35 million annually in exchange for advertising and access to consumer data.
+Capital One has been a major sponsor of the NCAA since 2010.
+As of 2013, it paid an estimated $35 million annually in exchange for advertising and access to consumer data.
 Capital One also sponsored the EFL Cup, an English soccer knockout tournament, from 2012 to 2016.
 The company sponsored English soccer clubs Nottingham Forest from 2003 to 2009 and Sheffield United from 2006 to 2008.
-From 2009 to 2022, the University of Maryland Terrapins football team played at Capital One Field at Maryland Stadium (formerly Byrd Stadium), a naming-rights deal inherited in the bank's acquisition of Chevy Chase Bank.
-In 2017, the company became the sponsor of the Capital One Arena in Washington D.C.
+From 2009 to 2022, the company owned the naming rights to the field at SECU Stadium (formerly Byrd Stadium), inherited in the bank's acquisition of Chevy Chase Bank.

+In August 2017, the company agreed to pay $100 million for a 10-year deal for the naming rights of the Capital One Arena in Washington, D.C.
+In August 2026, Capital One agreed to a 20-year extension of its naming rights deal.

-In 2018, to celebrate the Washington Capitals' second-ever Stanley Cup Finals appearance, the firm temporarily changed its logo by replacing the word "Capital" with the Capitals' titular logo, without the "s" plural.
+To celebrate the Washington Capitals' appearance in the 2018 Stanley Cup Final, the firm temporarily changed its logo by replacing the word "Capital" with the Capitals' titular logo, without the "s" plural.

-In March 2022, Major League Baseball announced that Capital One is the official bank and credit card and presenting sponsor of the World Series.
-In March 2022, Capital One also announced a partnership with Vivid Seats Inc. to launch Capital One Entertainment, a rewards programs for cards holders.
+In March 2022, Capital One agreed to pay $125 million over 5 years to become the "official bank and credit card partner" of Major League Baseball and a presenting sponsor for the World Series.

-Corporate citizenship

-Capital One operates some charitable programs.
-The accountability organization National Committee for Responsive Philanthropy has been highly critical of Capital One's relatively low rate of giving, stating that "Capital One's philanthropic track record is dismal".
-The organization pointed out that Capital One's donations of 0.024% of revenue were much less than the industry median of 0.11% of revenue.
-Capital One has disputed the groups figures, saying that "...
-In 2011 alone, our giving totals are more than 6 times greater ($30 million) than the number given by the NCRP".

-Investigations and legal actions
+Legal actions

 Fines for misleading customers to pay extra for services

 In July 2012, Capital One was fined by the Office of the Comptroller of the Currency and the Consumer Financial Protection Bureau for misleading millions of its customers, for example by requiring customers to pay extra for payment protection or credit monitoring when they took out a card.
 The company agreed to pay $210 million to settle the legal action and to refund two million customers.
 This was the CFPB's first public enforcement action.